 The box office is open between 10am and 4.30pm Monday-Friday.
 We are occasionally open later/at weekends, depending on whether we have an event on.
 Please call on 01635 244 246 for ticket bookings and general enquiries.

 The Mary Hare Foundation

 As a separate registered charity, (number 1002680), The Mary Hare Foundation has been established to raise funds for deaf and hearing impaired children.
 It depends on the support of donations, grants and other fundraising activities to develop its work in the field of educating deaf children.

 The Primary School Appeal

-A selection of images from Paul Forsey exploring structures that celebrate faith; from Neolithic stones, Christian cathedrals to beloved abandoned tin mines.
-Including paintings and photographs, this cycle of work records the bginning of a personal journey to investigate a plethora of human endeavour that strives to give meaning to the human condition.
+With paintings and photographs, the exhibition Structures of Faith by Paul Forsey, with sculptures by Jim Crockatt, records a personal journey to investigate a plethora of human endeavour that strive to give meaning to the human condition.

 “There has been a lot to test our faith since this exhibition was first planned, much of it still unexplained and hard to understand, but we each continue on our journey, indelibly marked by our experiences and beliefs.
 Looking at structures, both physical and spiritual, that possess the mystical power of enlightenment shared with human interaction, from Neolithic formations to tin mines to Runic symbols to Churches, there is an overwhelming sense that they have seen it all before . . .”